 A simple strategy to improve communication with your kid

-When you child is asking questions about sex and relationships, you have to carefully consider how to answer, but at least the conversation has started.
+When your child is asking questions about sex and relationships, you have to carefully consider how to answer, but at least the conversation has started.
+Communication is happening!

 What about when your child isn’t asking questions?